cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

     // note: the connection may have been closed abortTransactionUnless(packet.destPort === channel.counterpartyPortIdentifier)

-    // check that timeout height has passed on the other end abortTransactionUnless(proofHeight >= packet.timeoutHeight)
+    // check that timeout height or timeout timestamp has passed on the other end abortTransactionUnless(
-    // TODO handle timestamp timeout
+      (proofHeight >= packet.timeoutHeight) ||
+      (packet.timeoutTimestamp > 0 && connection.getTimestampAtHeight(proofHeight) > packet.timeoutTimestamp))

     // check that packet has not been received abortTransactionUnless(nextSequenceRecv < packet.sequence)